 Cluster headaches were first completely described by the London neurologist Wilfred Harris in 1926.
 At that time, it was believed that nearly 90% of CH patients were men, while women instead suffered with migraine headaches.
 Although it has been confirmed that men are more at risk for developing CH, that ratio has decreased significantly.
 Researchers theorize that this is because women have long been misdiagnosed with migraines instead.
 Treatment for migraine headaches differ in several ways from CH, so an accurate diagnosis is important.

-Organizations related to Cluster Headache
+Cluster Headache Resources

 The information in NORD’s Rare Disease Database is for educational purposes only.
 It should never be used for diagnostic or treatment purposes.
 If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
 NORD’s reports provide a brief overview of rare diseases.
 For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.